edianio/Curriculum-Sell-Yourself/README.md

 A public repository to manage issues in the project from app.

 ## Google Play
-- Page from app in [Google Play Store](https://play.google.com/store/apps/details?id=com.edianioferreira.sell_yourself).
+- Page from app in [Google Play](https://play.google.com/store/apps/details?id=com.edianioferreira.sell_yourself).